This seminar is open to the public.

 Among the important questions of politics, economics, and security in South Asia, the seminar continues to focus on the following questions:

-The seminar meets three times per semester and is supported by Brown University, Harvard University, and the Massachusetts Institute of Technology (MIT).
+The seminar meets at least three times per semester and is supported by Brown University, Harvard University, and the Massachusetts Institute of Technology (MIT).

 The conveners of the joint seminar are Patrick Heller, Prerna Singh, and Ashutosh Varshney (Brown University); Akshay Mangla (Harvard University); and Vipin Narang (Massachusetts Institute of Technology).